Contact: anna@annagower.com

 - Leading and managing academic pilot projects

-- Collaboration and strategic planning
+- Building teams and strategic planning

 - Writing

 As a consultant and core team member for Musical Futures in the UK, Anna was responsible for scoping and developing resources, ideas, training and initiatives for teachers including the popular Just Play approach, now used in classrooms across the world.
 She also took the lead on social networking, marketing and comms for the organisation, instigating and running the weekly #MuFuChat community and #MFPilot2013 project and played a major part in helping to shape the strategic direction of Musical Futures to date both in the UK and internationally.
+Moving across to Musical Futures International in 2018, Anna led on the development of training and resources for international schools and continues to support the organisation as a Musical Futures Teacher Guide to date.

 Anna is an experienced presenter, speaker and practical workshop leader, leading presentations, panels, keynotes and workshops at international conferences for example OMEA, Niagara Falls, MF2 and The Big Gig, Melbourne Australia 2016, 2018, Music China, Shanghai 2017, 2018, 2019, Music Education Conference, Beijing 2018, 2019, ISME Glasgow 2016, Baku 2018.